SchneiderInfosystems/WinRTCrypto/README.md

 ![MultiRecipientHybridEncryption App in Action](MultiRecipientHybridEncryptionApp.png)

-# Hybrid encryption for several recipients of the same message with sender signature
+# Hybrid encryption for several recipients with sender signature

 The fiveth sample app expands the previous sample app by adding a sender signature to the message.
 When decrypting, this signature is used to check whether the message was created by the sender with the public key known to me.